AnandTiwari83/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M09-empower-workforce-copilot-customer-service/05-Ex1-3-use-onenote-create-call-template.md

       ![](../media/module-9/E1T3S6-0306.png)

 7. Note how Copilot displays its generated response in the Copilot detail pane rather than in the OneNote page.
 You must copy and paste the template into the OneNote page.
-You can paste it right now if you are satisfied with the response, or you can run the follow up prompts as per below steps.
+You can paste it right now if you are satisfied with the response, or you can run the follow-up prompts as per the steps below.

 8. Review the contents of the template that Copilot created.
 While you’re happy with how the template is looking thus far, you want support reps to be able to assign a severity level to the issue.
 Ask Copilot to add severity tags in the template.